apache/accumulo-website/_docs-2/troubleshooting/tools.md

 ## mode: print property mappings

-With Accumulo version 2.1, the storage of properties in ZooKeeper has changed and the properties are not direclty readable with the ZooKeeper zkCli utility.
+With Accumulo version 2.1, the storage of properties in ZooKeeper has changed and the properties are not directly readable with the ZooKeeper zkCli utility.
 The properties can be listed in an Accumulo shell with the `config` command.
 However, if a shell is not available, this utility `zoo-info-viewer` can be used instead.